 Most of Your Labor Cost is Going into Manual Order Fulfillment

 Did you know the average warehouse worker not using the right WMS technology will spend 60%-75% of their time picking and packing?
-Instead of having a goal towards just a leaner workforce, its important think of how you can reallocate your labor force and use this to build other parts of your business offerings.
+Instead of having a goal towards just a leaner workforce, it's important to think of how you can reallocate your labor force and use this to build other parts of your business offerings.

 Chargebacks and Human Error are Expensive

 Position your warehouse to stop losing money and make more money.
 If only it was that easy.
 3PL warehouses often spend days after their billing period calculating how much they should be charging their customers.
-In addition, mis-shipments have trickle down challenges for inventory integrity, chargebacks, and reshipments…often at the cost of the warehouse.
+In addition, mis-shipments have trickle-down challenges for inventory integrity, chargebacks, and reshipments…often at the cost of the warehouse.

 While scanning allows a simple and guided process for your warehouse team to pick the right items, pack, weigh, and ship, implementing a solution that captures charges for services automatically will reduce bottlenecks.
-The reality is that there is an associated cost to your business to handle your customers' inventory, the space they use in the warehouse, and thus your rate card should reflect an impact to your bottom line.
-Using a customer segmented billing wizard will allow you to set up and manage rate cards for each of your customers with the function to automatically capture services, as well as storage costs, simplifying your month end financial processes.
+The reality is that there is an associated cost to your business to handle your customers' inventory, and the space they use in the warehouse, and thus your rate card should reflect an impact on your bottom line.
+Using a customer segmented billing wizard will allow you to set up and manage rate cards for each of your customers with the function to automatically capture services, as well as storage costs, simplifying your month-end financial processes.